Page Reviewed / Updated - August 21, 2020

 It is worth noting that there are also two common insurance programs for veterans and their families which do not cover adult foster care costs.
 Similar to Medicare Supplemental Insurance programs, TRICARE (for Life) and CHAMPVA (for Life) offer no direct assistance for adult foster care.

 Reverse mortgages require a homeowner to live in the home on which they are receiving the mortgage.
 Therefore, if one lives in adult foster care they would not be eligible for a reverse mortgage.
 In the case of a married couple where one spouse remains at home and the other enters adult foster care, a reverse mortgage could be used.
 However, this is an unlikely scenario and might not make good economic sense should the individual be considering adult foster care for a period of less than two years.

 There are loans available which can be used for adult foster care.
 For the most part, these loans are designed as short term solutions until an alternative source of funding becomes available.
 For example, should an individual require adult foster care immediately and he or she will pay for it from the proceeds of a home sale, a loan can be taken until the home is sold.
 Another common scenario is when one has filed a claim for a VA Pension and they are waiting for assistance during the lengthy approval process.
 Read more.

-Persons holding life insurance policies with face values in excess of $50,000 can "sell" their policy and receive cash immediately.
+Persons holding life insurance policies with face values of more than $50,000 can "sell" their policy and receive cash immediately.
 Most policies can be used to pay for adult foster care.
 Learn more about this option here.

 Many families choose to care for aging parents (or other relatives) in their homes.
 Until recently, most forms of financial assistance for adult foster care prohibited family members for being compensated to care for relatives who have moved into their homes.
 However, over the past five years, several states have begun to recognize how families can be better served by allowing familial compensation and that costs can actually be reduced for the state through lowered Medicaid nursing home admissions.